 Installation using archive and FTP

-Once you have installed the Magento 2 Mautic extension you can start the extension configuration.
+Once you have installed the Magento 2 Mautic extension you can start the .

 Do you hate to see when your Magento 2 store is broken or is in maintenance mode while running Magento 2 deployment commands?
 Yes?
 That's great.
 In the next 5 minutes, we'll help you with this pain.
 At Magefan we've created a Linux bash script that allows you to run bin/magento setup commands without braking store, long downtime, and losing sales.

 Attention!
-This script is deprecated, we strongly recommend to use Magento 2 Zero Downtime Deployment Extension.
+We do not provide support for this script, that is why we recommend to use Magento 2 Zero Downtime Deployment Extension.

 To use Magento 2 zero downtime deployment please follow the steps bellow: